NovaSector/NovaSector/modular_nova/mirroring_guide.md

 ## Command line Guide

 This portion will cover command line commands you need to execute, relativly simple and easy but takes some time and copy pasting hashs.
 You need to add TG as a remote for tracking so git knows where to pull the PR's from as well as being able to fetch all the changed pushed to their repo.

-### *DO NOTE ALL OF THIS SHOULD BE DONE ON A FORK OF NOVA's REPO, IF YOU DIRECTLY CLONED THE REPO YOU WILL NOT BE ABLE TO DO THIS*

 First Command to run
 `git remote add tgstation https://github.com/tgstation/tgstation`